Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 #### Better Approach
 K-means clustering is an unsupervised machine learning algorithm that segments data into groups.
 It's unsupervised because the data isn't labeled.
 In other words, there is no ground truth to speak of.
 Instead, we're trying to extract underlying structure from the data, if indeed it exists.

 Let me give you an example.
 Say we're an advertising firm.
-Up to this point we have been showing the same online ad to all viewers of a given website.
+Up to this point we've been showing the same online ad to all viewers of a given website.
 We think we can be more effective if we can find a way to segment those viewers to send them targeted ads instead.
 One way to do this is through clustering.
 We already have a way to capture a viewer's income and age. (draws image on whiteboard)

 ![Kmeans](/assets/images/kmeans.jpg?raw=true){: .center-image }